jf-carvalho/java-boilerplate/README.md

 Now je just need to run tests to see if everything is working smoothly:
 - `mvn test` to run all tests
 - and `mvn jacoco:report` to generate a coverage report.
-Anh index.html file should be create in `target/site/jacoco/`.
+Anh index.html file should be created in `target/site/jacoco/`.
 You may open it to check the projects test coverage.

 ### Have fun!